 With about 11 years in the real estate business now, we can tell you that this doesn’t come up often, but it does ‘just’ enough to justify writing an article on the topic.

-Recently (Jan 2012), we had a client who wanted to submit an offer on a Bay St. condo.
+In January 2012, we had a client who wanted to submit an offer on a Bay St. condo (it was this building).
 When we were putting the offer together and researching the building, we learned that there had been a fatal stabbing in the parking garage about 15 years ago.

 Of course, we told my client right away, and not only did she go ahead with the purchase, she did so completely unfazed.
 Despite that, many of her family members were shocked and lobbied against her making the purchase!
 We found the polarized reactions to be interesting, especially considering how safe Bay Street is.

 We think Hollywood may be partially responsible for this… The friendly seller states that for legal reasons, they must disclose a recent murder or suicide to the buyer.
 The buyer is undaunted and buys the home anyway, and thus begins your average horror movie.